Pyleks/Milestone-Project-3/README.md

 - Attempting to rate my own submission provides feedback "You can't rate your own submission".

 #### User Portal(only accessible when logged in)
-- Visiting user portal, expecting to see "Your Public Recipes" and "Waiting Approval"
+- Visiting user portal, expecting to see "Your Public Recipes" and "Waiting Approval".
 - Expanding "Your Public Recipes" displays all recipes the user have posted with the option to delete any of them.
 - Expanding "Waiting Approval" shows all recipes added, but have not yet been approved with the option to delete it.
 - Clicking delete in "Your Public Recipes" removes the recipe from the database.
 (Bug user get redirected to main page).